Mastercard/client-encryption-csharp/README.md

 `RestSharpFieldLevelEncryptionInterceptor` is located in the `Mastercard.Developer.ClientEncryption.RestSharp` package.

-To use it:
+Usage:

-1. Create a new file (for instance `ApiClientWithEncryption.cs`) extending the definition of the generated `ApiClient` class:
+1. Create a new file (for instance, `ApiClientWithEncryption.cs`) extending the definition of the generated `ApiClient` class:

 ```cs
 partial class ApiClient